Akan Calendar Sacred Days

 Ankobea means one who stays at home or does not go anywhere.
 The Ankobeahene is the caretaker of the palace.

 Obaatan means parent and is a female role.
 Her symbol is the egg, out of which all other chiefs came.
 She is Omanhene's counselor.
 When Omanhene's stool is vacant, Obaatan suggests the next incumbent.
 She is expected to consider all factors such as the character of the available candidates, their royal descent and their contribution to the royal family.
 Mostly the lineage and order of birth are given paramount consideration in the selection process.
 Although found in other traditions, the position of Obaatan does not fit into the Akan chieftaincy structure proper.
 The one who suggests and nominates the Omanhene amongst the Akans in the Obaahemaa or Queen mother.

 The warlord is the head of all the Asafo companies or head of the gunners.
 Tufohene translates loosely in Akan as the chief of the gunners.

 The Asafohene is the head of a single Asafo company.

 There are four positions describing military flanks.
 The Adontehene is the one who goes in front of the army.

 The Nkyidom is in the last position.
 He collects the soldiers who are left behind and sends them back to the army.
-During Odambea, the Nkyidom always sits in the last palanquin.
+During Odambea, the Nkyidom always sits in the last wheelless vehicle called a palanquin.

 The Nifahene holds the right flank of the army's formation.